St. Paul’s United Church

 while we cook!

-Talk to Heather, Zena or Carol MacDonald
+If you are interested talk to Heather, Zena or Carol MacDonald

 DOVES 1